 Become an Active Listener

-You throw your hands up in the air and say, “I don’t know what to do!
+You can throw your hands up in the air and say: “I don’t know what to do!
 Someone help me!”

-Shortly after the scene, I pulled out the pocket line and told the bookstore clerk “I like the way water feels on my skin.”
+It started with me wandering around the bookstore.
+As an affectionate man, I was looking for a romance novel.
+And shortly after conversing with the clerk, I took out the pocket line and said: “I like the way water feels on my skin.”

 Add Value to Everyone